spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 4. Build a new javascript assets for Yves `npm ci && npm run yves` or `console frontend:project:install-dependencies && console frontend:yves:build`.
    Usually it's executed automatically during Spryker Cloud deployment pipeline.
 But it's better to check this command on local development environment first.

 5. Check your Yves's compatibility with the feature:

 In case of customizations your codebase could have updated Yves templates on project level (src/Pyz/Yves/).
 It could be a reason that some events won't be triggered or triggered with incorrect data.

-* TODO: updated after the implementation of debugger.
+// TODO (@matweew/@supproduction): updated after the implementation of debugger.
 `TraceableEventWidgetConfig::getIsDebugEnabled()` set to `true`.

 * Run the project locally or deploy to testing environment.